Roundtable Policy: Confidence-Weighted-Consensus Aggregation Improves Multi-Agent-System Reasoning

 \subsection{Symbols and Abbreviations}

-\begin{itemize}[leftmargin=*] \item \(\mathcal{Q}\): the query space from which tasks are sampled. \item \(\mathcal{D}_{\text{MultiTask}}\): dataset consisting of \(N\) subtasks with known ground truths (e.g., multiple-choice, fill-in-the-blank, short-answer). \item \(\mathcal{D}_{\text{SingleTask}}\): dataset of structured scientific proposal prompts without ground truth, each consisting of three required paragraphs.
+\begin{itemize}[leftmargin=*] \item \(\mathcal{Q}\): the query space from which tasks are sampled. \item \(\mathcal{D}\): a general dataset. \item \(\mathcal{D}_{\text{\mt}}\): dataset consisting of \(N\) subtasks with known ground truths (e.g., multiple-choice, fill-in-the-blank, short-answer). \item \(\mathcal{D}_{\text{\st}}\): dataset of structured scientific proposal prompts without ground truth, each consisting of three required paragraphs.

-\item \(L_p\): the number of \emph{player agents} (pretrained LLMs generating candidate responses).
+\item \(L_p\): the number of \emph{player agents} (\emph{proposer agents}, pretrained LLMs generating candidate responses).
 In our experiments \(L_p = 9\). \item \(L_g\): the number of \emph{grader agents} forming the AI Committee (evaluators of player responses).
-In our experiments \(L_g = 4\). \item \(A^P_i\): the \(i\)-th player agent, producing a response \(r_i\) given an input query. \item \(A^G_l\): the \(l\)-th grader agent, producing an evaluation score and uncertainty tuple \((s_l, u_l)\). \item \(A^F\): the \emph{fusion agent}, which synthesizes a final consensus answer from all player responses using the confidence-weight table.
+In our experiments \(L_g = 4\). \item \(A^P_i\): the \(i\)-th player agent, producing a response \(r_i\) given an input query. \item \(A^G_l\): the \(l\)-th grader agent, producing an evaluation score and uncertainty tuple \((s_l, u_l)\). \item \(A^F\): the \emph{fusion agent} (\emph{aggregator agent}), which synthesizes a final consensus answer from all player responses using the confidence-weight table.